Elix-x/Test-API-Gitbook/README.md

 And this is completely MD'd book.
 Nice.
 Gonna use that for AE.

 Let's add some edits for fun because suuuuure.

+And we will try language "hack" to separate API modders and contributors.